Skip to main content

 // Stateless: No storage reads (pure)

-function check(PaymentInfo calldata payment, uint256, address caller)
+function check(PaymentInfo calldata payment, uint256, address caller, bytes calldata)

 external pure returns (bool)